sig-gis/rlcms/ProjectWorkflow.md

 * Run the `RFprimitives` tool, providing the input S2 stack path, the training points asset path, and an output path.

 **Note: the -t --training_data flag can accept multiple training dataset paths separated by a space.
 Therefore you can use multiple training datasets, generated from different years and/or locations to train the model.
-This addresses WWF's desire to apply reference data from other years and locations to a given project AOI's yearly land cover maps.
+This addresses the desire to apply reference data from other years and locations to a given project AOI's yearly land cover maps.
 See the explanation within Step 2 regarding this scenario.**

 CLI Input:
 ```